-The Group's main activities include the provision of coal transportation services in Indonesia, principally for a company which is related to the controlling shareholder.
-The Company is also constantly seeking for business expansion opportunities, such as its property development initiative in China.
+The Group's main activities include the provision of coal transportation services in Indonesia, principally for a company which is related to the controlling shareholder and the operations and maintenance of power plants in Indonesia.
+The Company additionally is involved in property development in China with the construction of its building in Ningbo, China.

-The Board believes its performance would be judged based on the Group's ability to manage the operations of the coal transportation activities in an efficient manner and to seek new investment opportunities to enhance shareholders' value.
+The Board believes its performance would be judged based on the Group's ability to manage the operations of the coal transportation activities and power plants in an efficient manner and to seek new investment opportunities to enhance shareholders' value.
 Discussions on the progress are made at formal Board meetings.
 Regular discussions are also held between management and directors who offer their views and guidance on the matters.